 The Smithsonian Libraries would like to thank all who attended and supported our first Adopt-a-Book event held at the Smithsonian Castle on Thursday, September 13.
 Over 25 books were adopted from our Cooper-Hewitt National Design Library, Joseph F. Cullman 3rd Library for Natural History, and the Dibner Library of the History of Science and Technology.

 –This post was contributed by Allison Brice, American Art and Portrait Gallery Library intern.
 I often joke with those who ask me about my academic studies that I am getting a degree in ‘old stuff’.
 With a major in history and two minors in art history and medieval studies, I must admit that I find anything from the last half-century rather boring.
 So when my supervisor at the American Art and Portrait Gallery Library told me to go down into the rare books section and find some ‘old stuff’ to put up for our Adopt-a-Book project…well, I was in heaven.

 The Libraries recently launched a new donation program, Adopt-a-Book.

-Donors also might choose to make an unrestricted gift, and the Libraries will apply where it is needed the most.
+Donors can choose to make an unrestricted gift, and the Libraries will apply where it is needed the most.
 Acquisitions, conservation, digitization, exhibitions, and research initiatives all represent areas that could benefit from these donations.
-Any gift through the Adopt-a-book really does make a difference.
-Another way of adopting a book is by sponsoring a specific title, for which descriptions and images of the books are listed on the web site.